dotnet/AspNetCore.Docs/aspnetcore/fundamentals/localization-extensibility.md

 ## Localization Culture Providers

-ASP.NET Core localization APIs have four providers by default.
-These providers determine the current culture of executing request:
+ASP.NET Core localization APIs have four default providers that can determine the current culture of an executing request:

 * <xref:Microsoft.AspNetCore.Localization.QueryStringRequestCultureProvider>
 * <xref:Microsoft.AspNetCore.Localization.CookieRequestCultureProvider>
 * <xref:Microsoft.AspNetCore.Localization.AcceptLanguageHeaderRequestCultureProvider>
 * <xref:Microsoft.AspNetCore.Localization.CustomRequestCultureProvider>

-All of the preceding providers are described in detail in the [Localization Middleware](xref:fundamentals/localization) documentation.
-If these providers don't meet your needs, build a custom provider using one of the following approaches:
+The preceding providers are described in detail in the [Localization Middleware](xref:fundamentals/localization) documentation.
+If the default providers don't meet your needs, build a custom provider using one of the following approaches:

 ### Using CustomRequestCultureProvider